 Investigators should begin identifying potential interviewees during the early stages of an investigation while document collection and review is under way.
 It may be beneficial to include lower-level employees in the interview plan because they may have basic factual information or insight into systems and controls that can provide context for the investigation.
 The initial list of interviewees need not be exhaustive as the first few preliminary interviews are likely to generate additional witness names.

-Interviewers should be particularly cautious when deciding to interview third-party witnesses, such as former employees, customers or contractors.
-Such witnesses are not likely to be bound by the same confidentiality obligations as company personnel and may refuse to co-operate with the investigation unless they are contractually compelled to do so.
+Third-party witnesses, such as former employees, customers or contractors are not likely to be bound by the same confidentiality obligations as company personnel and may refuse to co-operate with the investigation unless they are contractually compelled to do so.
 With respect to former employees, interviewers should consider whether the employee left the company on unfavourable terms or otherwise has an incentive to disclose the existence of the investigation to other parties, including competitors, the media or enforcement authorities.

 8.5 When to interview and in what order

 When sequencing interviews, investigators often start with scoping interviews of individuals who have relevant background knowledge, who can explain relevant corporate processes and practices, and who can identify key personnel who may be involved in the allegations.
 Thereafter, investigators typically interview fact witnesses in ascending order of involvement in the alleged misconduct.
 However, investigators may consider interviewing the target or targets of the allegations early in the interview process if there is a high risk that other interviewees may tip them off, if they appear likely to leave the company in the short term or if the nature and timing of the investigation call for obtaining such information quickly.